sodabubblewine/sodabubblewine.github.io/README.md

 [pg.
 90 of From Stimulus to Science].
 For most people familiar with Quine, semantic ascent is intertwined with his theory of propositional attitudes (as the examples amply indicate).
-But, there is nothing so grand in the method: it is a technical solution to a technical complication.
+But, there is nothing so grand in the method: it is a technical solution to a technical complication:

 > We can generalize on 'Tom is mortal', 'Dick is mortal', and so on, without talking of truth or of sentences; we can say 'All men are mortal'.
 > We can generalize similarly on 'Tom is tom.', 'Dick is Dick', '0 is 0', and so on, saying 'Everything is itself'.